huckor/SimpleLog/README.md

 ## How to contribute
-There is a Visual Studio Code project inside .vscode folder which supports C++ intellisense and debugging.
+This project contains an Visual Studio Code project which supports C++ intellisense and debugging.
+Open this folder in Visual Studio Code to edit source code and run unit tests.

 Feel free to fix any issue you find or add new features if you like to.
 Follow instructions from [GitHub Contributing](https://gist.github.com/MarcDiethelm/7303312) to know how to contribute.

+Or (not sure this will works :shrug:) create new branch from main then do your changes and then create PR.

 ## In case you like this project